-Duration: 08:00 Duration: 32:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes List various post-design activities that a ship and marine design engineer undertakes.
+Duration: 10:00 Duration: 20:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes and marine design engineer undertakes.
 State the information included in technical and logistics documentation related to recommended design and performance requirements.
 Describe various tests performed by the quality team on a ship that could lead to design modifications.
 Explain the importance of performing design iterations for further improvement.
 Explain the importance of proper maintenance of all design and analysis related records for easy retrieval in future.
 Demonstrate good practices for corresponding with customer and classification society for approval of the designs.
 Produce technical reports and procedures, final schematics, statement of technical requirements, logistics documentation, performance requirements and bill of materials for the production team.
 Demonstrate good practices for interacting with vendors to approve machinery.
 Prepare the protocol for pre-dispatch inspection, installation and commissioning trials.
 Review and analyse records of quality team tests, inspections and performance feedback.
 Demonstrate the activities involved in maintaining all design and analysis related records for easy retrieval and reference in future.

-Classroom Aids: Computer, Projection Equipment, PowerPoint Pre esentation and software, Facilitator's Guide, Participant's Handbook protect against fall; spare life-jackets
+Computer, Projection Equipment, PowerPoint Presentation and software, Facilitator's Guide, Participant's Handbook guards correctly fitted and secured to protect against fall; spare life-jackets